bigdevwhale/marat555.github.io/_posts/2022-07-10-simple-and-usefull-postgresql-features.md

 (1 row)
 {% endhighlight %}

-But what if you want similar to COALESCE for zero instead of null.
+But what if you want similar to COALESCE function for zero instead of null.
 In that case you can combine NULLIF with COALESCE:
 The NULLIF function returns a null value if argument_1 equals to argument_2, otherwise it returns argument_1.

 See the following example: